New Patients (909) 277-6919

 • Replace a missing tooth with a dental implant

-Restore a Tooth After a Root Canal Using a Dental Crown
+Restoring a Tooth After a Root Canal With a Dental Crown

 A root canal is a conservative treatment option for repairing an infected tooth.
 Our dentist provides the root canal procedure to remove the diseased pulp from the tooth.
 Most patients who receive a root canal will require a dental crown to strengthen the tooth after the removal of the pulp.